pyOpenSci/pyopensci.github.io/_posts/2022-10-24-why-should-python-open-source-matter-science.md

 ---
 layout: single
 title: "Why should Python open source package health matter to scientists? (and to you!)"
 excerpt: "Free and open source software tools are the foundation for thousands if not millions of scientific workflows.
 Yet, it is rare that users fully understand it's importance in moving science forward.
-Here, I discuss the value of free and open source software for science; why you as a scientist should care; and what pyOpenSci is doing to try to support Python scientific tools for science. "
+Here, I discuss the value of free and open source software for science; why you as a scientist should care; and what pyOpenSci is doing to try to support Python scientific tools for science."
 author: "Leah Wasser"
 permalink: /blog/why-python-open-source-software-matters-for-scientists.html
 header: